 Ideally, you shouldn’t.
-In residential heating and air conditioning specifically, it’s counterproductive to run a dehumidifier and heater simultaneously.
+In residential heating and air conditioning specifically, it’s counterproductive to run a dehumidifier in your apartment and heater simultaneously.

 Instead, you should run a dehumidifier alongside an air conditioner during the cold season and a heater with a humidifier during winter – if you must.
 You can also run each of the four independently.

-For instance, if it’s summer, but it’s not too hot indoors, you can run the dehumidifier alone to bring down the humidity levels.
+For instance, if it’s summer, but it’s not too hot indoors, you can run the basement dehumidifier alone to bring down the humidity levels in the whole house.
 Similarly, you can run the humidifier in autumn before the heating season commences if you feel too dry inside the home.

 Let’s find out how the four, i.e., heating, cooling, humidification, and dehumidification, work, when you need each, and how to pair them – whenever necessary – for the best indoor air quality and ultimate comfort.